Sleep Keeker - another mobile alarm-clock application?

 Requirements of our clients at the stage of project evaluation

-- Successful experience in developing projects for medium and large businesses.
+- Successful experience in projects development for medium and large businesses.

 - Business expertise in the development of start-ups.

-- A team of 7 specialists when developing an application or a website.
+- A team of 7 or more specialists for application development.

 - Uniqueness, no standard solutions.